-This command allows the UICC to end a session with an eCAT client.
+This command allows the UICC to end an encapsulated command session with an eCAT client.

-If class "x" is supported in addition, this command allows the UICC to set up the security for a session with an eCAT client or to end the security session with an eCAT client.
+If class "x" is supported in addition, this command allows the UICC to set up an eCAT secure channel with an eCAT client or to terminate an eCAT secure channel with an eCAT client.